 Our area started off pretty small, I can remember being really disappointed when we first opened – but actually looking back it has really worked in our favor as we have been able to carefully observe and ask the children how they would like the play space to look.
 When we extended our outside area the children designed their own drawings of what they wanted – amongst the designs were a roller coaster (Harry 3:4) a garden area (Ben 3:5) a magical unicorn (Jodie 2:9) a sand pit (William 2:11) and a shelter for when it rains (Toby 2:10).

 Of course we would have liked to have opted for the roller coaster and unicorn – but health and safety legislation got in our way!

-I took the children’s designs to our planning meetings.
+I took the children’s designs and comments to our planning meetings.
 For example, Toby (2:10) had specifically said that the shelter would be best placed outside the back door so no water could get through!
 And William (2:11) wanted a rectangle sand pit which was very deep for treasure.
-After a few months the outside area was complete with a new shelter, sand pit and garden area amongst others – or so we thought!
+After a few months the outside area was complete with a new shelter, sand pit and garden area.

-But the love for voicing options and seeing their ideas come to life was going to be an inherent thread which has not left us since (and I hope it never does).
-The children loved the new space and new areas and played wonderfully in the area.
-One day Toby P (3:10) was in the building area and had a dilemma
+But the love for voicing options and seeing their ideas come to life was going to be an inherent thread which has not left us since.
+The outside area continues to develop alongside the children and changes are made regularly to ensure we are supporting their current learning needs.

 “The children were highly engaged in the outdoor play experiences and most chose to take their snack outside in order to continue with their play.
 The child’s voice was respected and used to inform the design of the new outdoor environment.
 Waterproof suits and boots allow children to access the area in most weathers and the staff have a real passion for outdoor learning and enjoy being outside as much as the children.”